-Following his graduation, Sammis worked as a football coach and weight room assistant at the Pingry School in Martinsville, N.J., until July of 2009.
+Following his graduation, Sammis worked as a football coach and weight room assistant at the Pingry School in Martinsville, New Jersey, until July of 2009.
 He interned with the Warren police department for four months in the fall of 2009.
 Sammis then resumed work on his graduate degree at UVa's Curry School of Education in 2009 in administartion and supervision.

 A prep All-American at Immaculata High School in Flemington, New Jersey, Sammis played in the U.S. Army All-American Bowl.